mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-11-11-EA_finance.md

 ---
 layout:     post
-title:      "A possible financial strategy for Effective Altruists"
+title:      "A Financial Strategy for Effective Altruists"
 subtitle:   "You will also learn something if you are not an EA"
 date:       2020-09-15 20:28:00
 author:     "Marius Hobbhahn"
 header-img: "img/header-imgs/TODO.png"
 category:   opinion
+tags:       [Effective Altruism, Improve]
 ---

 ## **What is this post about?**